-Mr. Dell also holds a controlling interest in a landscaping services company (the "Landscape Company").
-During Fiscal 2013, the company's third-party facilities maintenance vendor subcontracted its landscaping obligations to the Landscape Company.
-The Landscape Company was paid approximately \$76,000 during Fiscal 2013 for landscaping services to the company.
+Mr. Dell also holds a controlling interest in a landscaping services company.
+During Fiscal 2013, the company's third-party facilities maintenance vendor subcontracted its landscaping obligations to the landscaping services company.
+The landscaping services company was paid approximately \$76,000 during Fiscal 2013 for landscaping services to the company.
 Future annual payments are expected to be a minimum of \$455,580.